 Look gathering parts and information.
 Hippo’s spare parts management and work order management ensure workers have all the tools and information to cut down the amount of time spent on repairs.
 You’ll also be able to schedule jobs in a more logical order.
 Work orders that involve the same tools, services or the same type of equipment can be organized by location or work category to cut the time workers spend walking back and forth through your facility.

-4. Vendor and Contractor Selection
+4. Improved Vendor and Contractor Selection for Facilities Maintenance

 You might have a current system to select the most cost-effective vendor.
 But at times, the process can actually be quite difficult.
 Selection of the right vendor often involves the weigh-in of several factors, including reliability, time to delivery, bulk discounts and quality of parts.
 In the case of contractors, there are also pricing structures, warranties and track records to consider -- for a mission critical asset, it might be worth hiring someone you trust, even if it’s at a higher rate.